 - Keep social circles active.
 Loneliness has been identified as a serious health risk for older adults.
 It can contribute to a variety of chronic health conditions ranging from depression to obesity.
 Staying actively involved with family and friends as well as the community is important in later years.

-One resource recommended by the experts from Heartland Village, Elmcroft Senior Living’s dedicated memory care program, is the interactive Brain Tour developed by the Alzheimer’s Association.
+One resource recommended by the experts from Chronicles, Elmcroft Senior Living’s dedicated memory care program, is the interactive Brain Tour developed by the Alzheimer’s Association.
 The step-by-step, guided tour of the brain covers everything from the role neurons play to how Alzheimer’s interrupts the signals healthy brain cells emit.